dreamfactorysoftware/platform-wiki/project-and-community/our-community/Testimonials.md

-*We see great promise in DreamFactory Analytics, an open source web analytics platform that derives intelligent information from regular web analytics, based on open data principles and cloud storage.*
+*We see great promise in DreamFactory Software, an open source web analytics platform that derives intelligent information from regular web analytics, based on open data principles and cloud storage.*

 [Thoughtworks Tech Radar May 2013] [thoughtworks]